Morton Hall

 Morton Hall is served by Swinderby railway station, just outside the village to the west.
-The separate hamlet of Morton is 0.5 mi to the south-east.
+The hamlet of Morton is 0.5 mi to the south-east.

-Morton Hall Immigration Removal Centre is in the village.
+HM Prison Morton Hall is in the village.
 It was originally the site of an RAF base, which was converted into a prison in 1985.
 The facility was converted into an immigration removal centre in 2011.